apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/source-code.en.rst

 .. include:: ../../../../common.defs

-.. _developer-plugins-examples-blacklist-code:
+.. _developer-plugins-examples-blocklist-code:

 Sample Source Code
 ******************

-.. _blacklist-1.c:
+.. _blocklist-1.c:

-blacklist_1.c
+blocklist_1.c
 -------------

-The sample blacklisting plugin included in the Traffic Server SDK is ``blacklist_1.c``.
-This plugin checks every incoming HTTP client request against a list of blacklisted web sites.
-If the client requests a blacklisted site, then the plugin returns an ``Access forbidden`` message to the client.
+The sample blocklisting plugin included in the Traffic Server SDK is ``blocklist_1.c``.
+This plugin checks every incoming HTTP client request against a list of blocklisted web sites.
+If the client requests a blocklisted site, then the plugin returns an ``Access forbidden`` message to the client.

 This plugin illustrates: